rust-lang/rustc-dev-guide/src/backend/updating-llvm.md

 typically looks like:

 1. LLVM announces that its latest release version has branched.
-This will show up as a branch in [llvm/llvm-project repository] typically named `release/$N.x` where `$N` is the version of LLVM that's being released.
+This will show up as a branch in the [llvm/llvm-project repository] typically named `release/$N.x` where `$N` is the version of LLVM that's being released.

 2. We then follow the "feature updates" section above to create a new branch of